AliAkdenizzz/AtomBankAli/smartassistanttranslation.md

 - [ ] Dashboard "Overview" shows "Genel Bakış" for Turkish users
 - [ ] Dashboard "Your Balance" shows "Bakiyeniz" for Turkish users
 - [ ] Dashboard "Account No" shows "Hesap No" for Turkish users
+- [ ] **Page refresh does NOT change user's language preference**
+- [ ] Language only changes when user updates it in profile settings
 - [ ] Quick Transfer panel texts are in correct language
 - [ ] Transaction dates show "Bugün/Dün" for Turkish users
 - [ ] Spend Analysis modal texts are in correct language